 Hopefully, precautions will be taken prior to planting to prevent or avoid nematode and phylloxera problems in the soil.
 It is especially important to preplant fumigate for nematodes in a nursery row areas intended for replants.
+Further information is available in two publications available at the Farm Advisors Office: "Nematodes and Their Control in Vineyards," Bulletin 2535 and "Vineyard Pullout for Replanting, Costs and Guidelines, Fresno County."

 Weeds are very competitive with young vines.
 Perennial weeds, such as Bermudagrass, Johnsongrass, and bindweed, should be eradicated before planting.
-The emergence of annual weeds, especially grasses, can be greatly minimized by treating the vineyard site before planting with a preemergence herbicide such as Treflan®, Surflan®, or Devrinol®.
+The emergence of annual weeds, especially grasses, can be greatly minimized by treating the vineyard site before planting with a preemergence herbicide such as Treflanr, Surflanr, or Devrinolr.
 Follow label recommendations.